 Inter-university Research Network Application for Funding

-The Inter-University Research Network is currently accepting applications from Nova Scotia educators and University students and faculty for funding to support research on improving student achievement in Nova Scotia, including evidence-based ways to understand and redress the achievement gap.
+The Inter-university Research Network is once again inviting applications from Nova Scotia educators and University students and faculty for funding to support research on improving student achievement and well-being in Nova Scotia, including evidence-based ways to understand and address the achievement gaps.

 The application package outlines criteria that will be used by the Network to evaluate proposals and specifies the components that must be received with each application.

 The deadline for receiving applications is Friday, August 16, 2019.

 Questions about the funding applications can be directed to the Centre of Learning Excellence at the Department of Education and Early Childhood Education (902.424.5829)